srees1988/srees1988.github.io/_pages/about.md

 text-align: justify}
 </style>

-Hello!
-I'm Sreejith Sreedharan a.k.a Sree; an ever-curious data-driven storyteller who’s based in Sydney and works for Appliances Online as a Lead Marketing Data Scientist.
-Before joining Appliances Online, I have garnered solid nine years of international work experience in marketing data science & analytics from Servcorp, Mission Australia, M&C Saatchi Australia & Cognizant Technology Solutions.

-Professionally, I am immensely inspired by the potential for combining business units with big data analytics and cloud computing; to provide scalable insights.
-Through the years, I have amassed strong skill sets in **Data Modelling** (R, SQL, Python), **Data Visualization** (Power BI, Qlik Sense, Tableau) and **Data Science** (Supervised/Unsupervised ML algorithms in R & Python).
-What excites me the most about this journey is the infinite possibility to scale up the data analytics/science projects in the cloud (by setting up Linux/ Ubuntu Servers in Amazon/Google/Azure Virtual Machines to do end-to-end reporting automation).
-In a few years down the road, I see myself working at the forefront of data-driven Management Consulting.
+As a Lead Marketing Data Scientist at Appliances Online, I am constantly seeking new and innovative ways to drive business growth through data-driven insights.
+With over ten years of international experience in data science and analytics, I have honed my expertise in cloud computing, machine learning, big data analytics, and business intelligence.

+Throughout my career, I have worked as a liaison between business units and technology teams, leveraging my strong communication and collaboration skills to effectively lead consulting initiatives.
+I am passionate about the potential of predictive analytics and cloud computing to provide scalable insights and have developed strong skill sets in data modeling, data visualization, and data science.

+I am particularly excited about the possibilities of scaling up data science and analytics projects in the cloud, leveraging Linux/Ubuntu servers in virtual machines to enable end-to-end ML deployment processes.
+Looking ahead, I see myself at the forefront of data-driven marketing management consulting.

-Academically, I am an Electronics Engineering bachelor with a postgraduate degree in Information Technology & Strategic Marketing from University of Technology, Sydney (Outstanding International Students Award Holder in 2014 & 2015).
-In my spare time, I actively blog on the 'Medium', 'Towards Data Science, 'Analytics Vidhya' and 'The Startup'.
-Apart from my academic and professional life, I am keenly interested in traveling, soccer, skydiving, and metaphysics.
+Academically, I hold a Bachelor's degree in Electronics Engineering and a postgraduate degree in Information Technology & Strategic Marketing from the University of Technology, Sydney, where I was recognized as an Outstanding International Student Award Holder in both 2014 and 2015.

+In addition to my professional work, I am an active blogger on Medium, Towards Data Science, Analytics Vidhya, and The Startup.
+Outside of work, I enjoy traveling, soccer, skydiving, and exploring topics related to metaphysics.

-Being an Australian Citizen with Indian lineage, I am entitled to stay and work full-time in Australia, New Zealand, India and US (on E3 visa).
-Thank you for viewing my profile.
-That pretty much sums up my story in a nutshell!
-I can be reached either through my portfolio in [GitHub](https://github.com/srees1988) or in [Linkedin.](https://linkedin.com/in/srees1988/)
+As an Australian citizen with an Indian lineage, I am authorized to work full-time in Australia, New Zealand, India, and the US on an E3 visa.
+If you'd like to learn more about my experience or discuss potential collaboration opportunities, feel free to check out my portfolio on  [GitHub](https://github.com/srees1988) or reach out to me directly on [Linkedin.](https://linkedin.com/in/srees1988/).

 Hope you have a nice day!

 Cheers
 Sree